sam-doomguy/documentation-api/Checks.md

     - `message`: String, descriptive message about the check
     - `region`: String, a valid AWS region.
 Please refer to [Cloud Conformity Region Endpoint](https://us-west-2.cloudconformity.com/v1/regions)
     - `resource`: String, the AWS resource this check applies to. (optional)
     - `rule-title`: String, custom rule title. (optional, defaults to "Custom Rule" if not specified).
       - Note: If there are multiple custom checks with the same rule id, then the rule title of the check with the most recently updated date will be used.
 Hence this field can be used to update a custom rule's title with a new value.

     - `risk-level`: String, one risk level from the following: LOW\| MEDIUM \| HIGH \| VERY_HIGH \| EXTREME
     - `status`: String, SUCCESS or FAILURE
     - `categories`: An array of category (AWS well-architected framework category) strings from the following: security \| cost-optimisation \| reliability \| performance-efficiency  \| operational-excellence (optional)
     - `service`: String, a valid AWS service, please refer to [Cloud Conformity Services Endpoint](https://us-west-2.cloudconformity.com/v1/services)
     - `not-scored`: Boolean, true for informational checks (optional)
     - `tags`: Array, an array of tag strings that follow the format: "key::value".
 You can enter a max of 20 tags, each tag must not exceed 50 characters. (optional)
+    - `resoulution-page-url`: Custom defined resolution page url.
     - `extradata`: An array of objects (optional), each object must contain
       - `label`: String, as it will appear on the client UI.
 Character limit of 20
       - `name`: String, as reference for the back-end.
 Character limit of 20